AlbertDeFusco/example/README.md

 If you've modified either of the environment.yml files, when running `conda project run` or `conda project activate` it will re-lock the environments.

+For more details about what conda-project can do see the [User Guide](https://github.com/conda-incubator/conda-project/blob/commands/docs/source/user_guide.md)